 I was scared to introduce myself, I was scared of being judged by others and therefore I didn’t show my face.
 All of the photos which I published on my blog were from the back of my head, until I eventually started using free stock images.
 This was a similar story on my Instagram, I use to only post photos of pretty things, but never of myself!
 Then one day I decided to upload a photo of my face and introduce myself to my followers, the comments I received from others were heart warming, I suddenly realised that I wasn’t alone in feeling embarrassed to show myself to the world.
 From that day I gradually started taking more photos of myself and replaced the stock images on my blog to photos of myself.
 I even had other bloggers message me saying that they are going through the exact same situation and they felt inspired that I had taken that step out of my comfort zone.
 It just goes to show that by overcoming your fear you’re not only helping yourself, but you’re also helping others.

 At the start of my blogging journey, my level of self promotion consisted of sending an automated email to my handful of subscribers with a link to my new post.
 Eventually I started sharing the link on my social media platforms such as Facebook, Twitter and Instagram.
 But again, I would simply share one link and that’s it.
 I knew that if wanted more readers then I needed to self-promote more, but that was just too scary!

 Fear of: no one reading my blog

 Even though I was scared of people actually reading my blog and potentially judging me, I was also scared of no one reading my blog.
-It’s a no win situation!
-After plucking up the courage to start my blog and to share it with my friends, family and strangers online, it’s not nice to think that no-one would read my blog.
+It was a no win situation!
+After plucking up the courage to start a blog and to share it with my friends, family and strangers online, it’s not nice to think that no-one would read my blog.